-Some federal agencies maintain records of consumer complaints and feedback on products and services offered by private entities.
-Taking advantage of recent technological developments, several agencies have recently begun to make such information available to the public through online searchable databases and downloadable data sets that contain complaint narratives or provide aggregate data about complaints.
-Examples of such online searchable databases include: the Consumer Product Safety Commission's database of consumer product incident reports ("Saferproducts.gov"); the National Highway and Traffic Safety Administration's database of recalls, investigation, and complaints ("Safercar.gov"); and the Consumer Financial Protection Bureau's database of financial products and services complaints ("Consumer Complaint Database").
+Some federal agencies maintain records of consumer complaints and feedback on 1 products and services offered by private entities.
+Taking advantage of recent technological 2 3 developments, several agencies have recently begun to make such information available to the public through online searchable databases and downloadable data sets that contain complaint 4 narratives or provide aggregate data about complaints.
+Examples of such online searchable 5 databases include: the Consumer Product Safety Commission's database of consumer product 6 incident reports ("Saferproducts.gov"); the National Highway and Traffic Safety 7 Administration's database of recalls, investigation, and complaints ("Safercar.gov"); and the 8 Consumer Financial Protection Bureau's database of financial products and services complaints 9 10 ("Consumer Complaint Database").1

-As documented by the Executive Office of the President's National Science and Technology Council, agencies are constantly improving databases that publish consumer complaints and information, and are gradually developing best practices for such disclosures.
-Two policy considerations are significant in this process.
-Agencies must have the flexibility to
+As documented by the Executive Office of the President's National Science and Technology Council, agencies are constantly improving databases that publish consumer complaints and information, and are gradually developing best practices for such disclosures.2 Two policy considerations are significant in this process.
+Agencies must have the flexibility to provide information to the public to facilitate informed decisionmaking.
+At the same time,

-&lt;sup>1 Other examples located by the Administrative Conference include: the Department of Transportation's monthly data sets on the number and types of complaints against airlines ("Air Travel Consumer Report") (only aggregated data about complaints is made public, with the exception of animal incident reports, for which a narrative description is provided); the Food and Drug Administration's database of reports of suspected device-associated deaths, serious injuries, and malfucations ("MAUDE"), as well as its downloadable data sets of adverse events and medication errors ("FAERS"); the Federal Trade Commission's consumer complaints database ("Consumer Sentinel") (only aggregated data about complaints is made public); and the Federal Communications Commission's database of unwanted calls and consumer complaints ("Consumer Complaints at the FCC") (complaint narratives are not provided).
+1 Other examples located by the Administrative Conference include: the Department of Transportation's monthly data sets on the number and types of complaints against airlines ("Air Travel Consumer Report") (only aggregated data about complaints is made public, with the exception of animal incident reports, for which a narrative description is provided); the Food and Drug Administration's database of reports of suspected device-associated deaths, serious injuries, and malfuncations ("MAUDE"), as well as its downloadable data sets of adverse events and medication errors ("FAERS"); the Federal Trade Commission's consumer complaints database ("Consumer Sentinel") (only aggregated data about complaints is made public); and the Federal Communications Commision's database of unwanted calls and consumer complaints ("Consumer Complaints at the FCC") (complaint narratives are not provided).

-&lt;sup>2 See Executive Office of the President, National Science and Technology Council, Smart Disclosure and Consumer Decision Making: Report of the Task Force on Smart Disclosure 15 (May 30, 2013).
+2 See Executive Office of the President, National Science and Technology Council, Smart Disclosure and Consumer Decision Making: Report of the Task Force on Smart Disclosure 15 (May 30, 2013).